 Graduating from Hunter College in the midst of the recession, she passed the CPA exam within a year and started working for a small CPA firm, where she got extensive hands-on experience in auditing, advisory and tax preparation for businesses & individuals.
 After leaving the firm, Tatiana continued working with her clients and expanded her services to them, as well as acquired new clients through referrals.
 To further deepen her knowledge in the accounting field she obtained MBA in Taxation at CUNY’s Baruch College and now her firm, Linza Advisors Inc., founded in 2009, is rapidly growing.
 A proud mother of two, Tatiana spends most of her free time with her family traveling and exploring nature.

-Tasha A. F. Lemley: Graphic Designer
+Tasha A. F. Lemley: IT and Graphic Designer

 Tasha is the founder of social enterprises Chai Wallah, LLC, and The Contributor street newspaper.
 She has experience as a homeless outreach worker and spent years photographing and interviewing people who live on the streets.
 Most recently, she’s a freelance audio producer and wants to continue telling the stories she hears.
 She’s the executive producer of The Mr. Mysterio Podcast—an episodic narrative podcast—and field producer for NPR affiliate WPLN’s forthcoming podcast, Versify.
 Passionate about community and diversity—she’s looking for the answers we have for each other and those we can find together.
 The more she gets outside of the familiar, the more she learns about herself. www.sanshouses.com